abdulraheem-hammad/AI-Grading-System/README.md

 ## Usage

-Run the notebook with dataset upoldaed to start traning after traning you can use your own dataset for grading
+Run the notebook with the provided dataset uploaded to start training.
+After training completes, you can test the model or use your own dataset for grading.

 ---

 ## Notes